-The palatopharyngeus muscle lies within the soft palate and creates the palatopharyngeal arch together with the mucosa that covers it.
-The muscle is composed of two muscular bands or fasciculi, which are attached to the upper aspect of the palatine aponeurosis.
-Both fasciculi are separated by the levator veli palatini muscle.
+Within the soft palate, it forms the palatopharyngeal arch together with the mucosa that covers it.
+The originating muscle fibers are composed of two fasciculi (muscular bands) that are separated by the levator veli palatini muscle:

-- The anterior fasciculus is thicker, and originates from the posterior border of the hard palate and from the palatine aponeurosis.
+- The anterior fasciculus is thicker than the posterior.
+It originates from the posterior border of the hard palate and the superior surface of the palatine aponeurosis.

-The palatopharyngeus extends laterally and downwards behind the tonsil, then descends posteromedially to the stylopharyngeus and in close proximity to it, and along with the stylopharyngeus ultimately attaches to the posterior border of the thyroid cartilage of the larynx.
-Some fibers of the palatopharyngeus also terminate on the side of the pharynx, by attaching to the pharyngeal fibrous tissue, while others cross the midline posteriorly and intersect with fibers of the contralateral muscle.
+Then the muscle continues to descend posteromedially and reaches the stylopharyngeus muscle.
+Along with the stylopharyngeus, the palatopharyngeus attaches to the posterior border of the thyroid cartilage of the larynx.
+Some fibers of the palatopharyngeus also terminate within the lateral wall of the pharynx, while others cross the midline posteriorly and blend with the fibers of the contralateral palatopharyngeus muscle.

 Insertion: posterior and superior borders of the thyroid cartilage, lateral wall of the pharynx, fibers of the contralateral palatopharyngeus muscle (muscle of the opposite side).

 Action: elevates the pharynx and pulls it superiorly, anteriorly and medially.
 The palatopharyngeus shortens the pharynx during swallowing, effectively closing off the nasopharynx from the oropharynx.
 It draws the larynx and esophagus towards the root of the tongue.
 Also, it tenses the soft palate and brings the palatopharyngeal arches closer together.